Cape Hatteras National Seashore

 Cape Hatteras National Seashore is a United States national seashore which preserves the portion of the Outer Banks of North Carolina from Bodie Island to Ocracoke Island, stretching over 70 mi, and is managed by the National Park Service.
 Included within this section of barrier islands along N.C.
 12, but outside the national seashore boundaries, are Pea Island National Wildlife Refuge and several communities, such as Rodanthe, Buxton, and Ocracoke.
-Cape Hatteras is a combination of natural and cultural resources and provides a wide variety of recreational opportunities.
+Cape Hatteras is a combination of natural and cultural resources and provides a wide variety of recreational opportunities, including fishing and surfing.

-Once dubbed the "Graveyard of the Atlantic" for its treacherous currents, shoals, and storms, Cape Hatteras has a wealth of history relating to shipwrecks, lighthouses, and the US Lifesaving Service.
+Once dubbed the "Graveyard of the Atlantic" for its treacherous currents, shoals, and storms, Cape Hatteras has a significant amount of history relating to shipwrecks, lighthouses, and the US Lifesaving Service.
 The islands also provide a variety of habitats and are a valuable wintering area for migrating waterfowl.
-The park's fishing and surfing are considered the best on the East Coast.